rydmike/rydmike.github.io/blog_flutter_linting.md

 If you do not want to track the Dart lint site for updates to all available lint rules, there is also an excellent package made by [Gaëtan Schwartz @gaetschwartz](https://github.com/gaetschwartz) called [all_lint_rules_community](https://pub.dev/packages/all_lint_rules_community) that you can use to add all lint rules to your project, instead of adding and updating the file manually.
 The package is automatically updated when new lint rules are added to the Dart [all lint rules page](https://dart-lang.github.io/linter/lints/options/options.html) so all you have to do is bump the package version to get the latest list of all lint rules when the package has been updated.

 Both the `analysis_options.yaml` and the `all_lint_rules.yaml` can be placed in the root of your Flutter project folder, same place where you have your `pubspec.yaml` file.
 In my `analysis_options.yaml` I include the `all_lint_rules.yaml` file.
-In `analysis_options.yaml` I also exclude commonly generated Dart files from being analyzed, and enable analyzer strong-mode.
-In strong mode, I disable implicit type casts and implicit dynamic.
-I highly recommend doing so.
-Coding with it might feel a bit tedious if you are used to dynamically typed languages, but it will save you from a bunch of potential gotchas in Dart code.
+In `analysis_options.yaml` I also exclude commonly generated Dart files from being analyzed.

+I use the new Dart `language:` setting, where I set `strict-casts: true`, `strict-inference: true`, and `strict-raw-types: true`.
+These replace previous `strong-mode` settings `implicit-casts: false` and `implicit-dynamic: false`.
+See Dart documentation [Enabling stricter type checks](https://dart.dev/guides/language/analysis-options#enabling-additional-type-checks) for more information.
+I highly recommend using these settings.

 I lift common mistakes that I think should be errors, to error level.
 Then the analyzer won't even let me compile code with these mistakes.
 So I set it to flag missing return and missing required parameters as errors, not as warnings or info.
 I keep parameter re-assignments as only a warning though, there are occasions when it may be needed, but I want a warning, so I can consider a rewrite of it, or on a case by case ignore the warning after consideration.